dstmarthe/ath/content/science/what-is-the-universe-made-of/index.md

 Dark Photons: Dark photons are hypothetical particles that are thought to interact with dark matter through a force similar to the electromagnetic force.
 They could be a candidate for dark matter if they have a mass in the range of a few electronvolts.

-In conclusion, while scientists have proposed various theories about what dark matter could be, its true nature remains a mystery.
+While scientists have proposed various theories about what dark matter could be, its true nature remains a mystery.
 Future research and observations may help to shed light on this enigmatic substance and unravel the secrets of the universe

 ### Dark Energy